ZONESTAR3D/Document-and-User-Guide/Mixing_Color/Mixed_MultiColor.md

 **\*** Extruder color: RGB value of the extruder color is used to set the extruder color in slicint software.
 ![](./extrudercolor.jpg)

-#### Gcodes list
+-	**Gcodes list:**
-You can copy the blow to the "Start G-code" in slicint software to set the virtual extruders.
+You can copy the blow to the "Start G-code" in slicing software to set the virtual extruders.
 >
 		;White
 		M163 S0 P100